 There has been a steady stream of negative publicity surrounding police officers using excessive force.
 Our study demonstrated that people indeed perceive the police to be less effective and trustworthy when they witness them use force relative to when they do not use force.
 Further, the data show that if the public perceives officers as aggressive and emotionally reactive, this will decrease their trust in the police.
 These findings support the hope that video recording police interactions might lead to officers being perceived more negatively by the public and potential legal fact finders when they use force—although future research is needed to determine whether this information would be an effective deterrent to police.
 These data clearly demonstrate that video footage does achieve one of its intended goals: participants were able to distinguish officers who exerted force and those who do not and clearly had a more negative reaction to the former.
 Because the police often require civilian cooperation to conduct their investigations, it would benefit the police to maintain those relationships as much as possible by avoiding use-of-force whenever possible.

 Tens of millions of dollars have been spent on wide implementation of policies ensuring that police-civilian interactions are recorded on video (Stanley, 2015; U.S. Department of Justice, 2015; Yokum et al., 2017).
 These policies are based on the assumption that they will deter police officers from abusing their power by providing objective documentary evidence to reduce ambiguity and disagreement over whether force was justified.
 In conjunction with research calling the deterrent value of cameras into question (Yokum et al., 2017), the current study addresses the other component of this assumption by suggesting that “objective” video evidence might not eliminate differing opinions about whether force was justified.
-Although they were able to clearly differentiate between which officers used force and which did not, viewers drew different explanations for that force based on the officer’s gender, and had different levels of trust depending on those explanations.
+Although they were able to clearly differentiate between which officers used force and which did not, viewers drew different explanations for that force based on the officer’s gender and had different levels of trust depending on those explanations.
 Viewers’ personal biases and stereotypes can color how they perceive the same event caught on video, resulting in an interpretation of the event that is in alignment with their worldview.
 More specifically, the interpretation of the same use-of-force depended on what gender the viewer believed the officer to be.
 Female officers might experience less backlash when they use force relative to male officers because people interpret male officers’ force to be more of a result of internal traits, such as aggression and emotional reactivity, and female officers’ force to be more warranted by the situation.
 This suggests that judges’ and juries’ interpretation of ostensibly objective video evidence might be colored by their gender stereotypes.

 Limitations and Future Directions